 Target: abs, hip flexors

-"If you don't keep your back muscles and abs contracted, you're only working your hip flexors," says Nick.
+"If you don't keep your back muscles and abs contracted, you're only working your hip flexors," says Sinfield.
 "If you're just starting out with this exercise, focus on doing a few while focusing on proper technique," he says.
 "You can increase the number of repetitions gradually."

 How to do leg lifts correctly: